ToEndThePeace/4.2-sprint-backend/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational Databases are a data model that is queried using SQL.

 - [ ] Why do tables need a `primary key`?

+Primary keys are used to identify certain row in a table.
+They are unique and indexed.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+In order to have a many-to-many relationship between two tables, a third table must be created with foreign keys to each of the other referenced tables.

 ## Minimum Viable Product